-Credits: 3 Course Offering: Fall & Spring Prerequisites: None Corequisites: None This course is designed to familiarize students with the major division of literature: fiction, poetry, and drama.
+Credits: 3 Course Offering: Fall & Spring Prerequisites: EN110 "C" or better Corequisites: None

+This course is designed to familiarize students with the major division of literature: fiction, poetry, and drama.
 Students will develop an understanding of and appreciation for literary elements.